Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets

 In order to define the scalar dissipation rate commonly used in the literature, see Eq.
-(17), thermal and mass diffusivities for all species are taken to be equal.
+(24), thermal and mass diffusivities for all species are taken to be equal.
 We assume unitary Lewis number which specifies the diffusivity at each point in the domain according to Eq.
-(5).
-Diffusion velocity and diffusion flux are defined according to Eqs.
-(6-7).
-Using Taylor series approximations in classical fashion for transverse velocity components in a counterflow, we obtain a similar solution described by ordinary differential equations \cite{Sirignano1,Sirignano2,Hellwig2023}.
+(8).
+Diffusion velocity and diffusion flux are defined according to Eq.
+(9-10).
+Using Taylor series approximations in classical fashion for transverse velocity components in a counterflow, i.e., Eq.
+(11-12), we obtain a similar solution described by ordinary differential equations, Eq.
+(15-19).
+The full derivation is given in \cite{Sirignano1,Sirignano2,Hellwig2024}.

-The similarity solution simplifies the solution to Eqs.
-(1-4), reducing the scalar fields to functions of only the axial coordinate $y$.
+The similarity solution simplifies the solution to Eq.
+(3-7), reducing the scalar fields to functions of only the axial coordinate $y$.
 In doing so, we do not account for curvature effects.
 The velocities in the transverse directions, $x$ and $z$ are assumed to be functions of their respective spatial variables and of $y$ according to Eq.
-(8-9).
+(11-12).